-Under certain conditions, an undergraduate student who re-enrolls in The University of Toledo after an absence from the University (or any academic institution of higher education) is permitted the opportunity to have his/her academic standing calculated from the point of readmission.
-Once the student has demonstrated the ability to sustain a satisfactory level of academic performance, all grades of "C-," "D+," "D," "D-," "F," "E," "P" and "WF" are forfeited.
-Grades of "A," "A-," "B+," "B," "B-," "C +," "C" and "PS" only will be counted for credit.
-The following students are eligible to petition for the Academic Forgiveness policy:
+The University supports a student's commitment to degree completion.
+Under certain conditions, an undergraduate student who re-enrolls in the University of Toledo after an absence from the university (or any academic institution of higher education) is permitted the opportunity to have his/her academic standing calculated from the point of readmission.
+Upon successful petition for Academic Forgiveness, all grades of C-, D+, D, D-, F, E, P and WF are forfeited.
+Grades of A, A-, B+, B,

-- Former students who have not been enrolled at UT or any other accredited academic institution of higher learning for a period of at least two calendar years, during which time the student has a documented enlistment in the U.S. Armed Forces. or - 2.
-Former students who have not been enrolled at UT or any other accredited academic institution of higher learning for a period of at least three calendar years.
+- B-, C+, C and PS only will be counted for credit.
+The following students are eligible to petition for the academic forgiveness policy: - (1) Former students who have not been enrolled at UToledo or any other accredited academic institution of higher learning for a period of at least two calendar years prior to the first term of re-admission, during which time the student has a documented enlistment in the U.S. armed forces.